 Here are some of the student loan options available to you as an SAIC student.

 Federal Perkins Loan

-This program provides low interest (5 percent) educational loans to students.
+This program provides low-interest (5 percent) educational loans to students.
 Recipients must sign a Federal Perkins promissory note for the loan and complete a Federal Perkins loan online entrance counseling session by the third week of classes.

 Funds are credited directly to the student's account.
-While students are in school on at least a half-time basis, and during a predetermined grace period, the loan is interest free.
+While students are in school on at least a half-time basis, the loan is interest free.
 Interest charges and repayment of the loan begin at the conclusion of a nine-month grace period.
 For more information visit the US Department of Education website.

 To be eligible, students must demonstrate financial need on their FAFSA form.
 Priority is given to exceptional-need students.